-Please read everything, including the notes on the bottom to be sure you understand everything before proceeding.
+I would recommend reading everything, including the notes at the bottom, to be sure you understand all the options before proceeding.

-- You can create an account, and it lets you earn points to be used on future purchases.
+- An account on the Japanese version links to an A!-Id account, which lets you earn points with every purchase (or in weekly lotteries) to be used on future purchases.

 - Some merchandise is only sold on the Japanese website.

 - No native translation (you can use Google Chrome’s built in translation, though, it’s the same).

 - Can’t pay with Paypal.